MnCLosSantos/mnc-mega-mod-dump/mnc-freecam-v1/README.md

 Config.CameraRange = 100.0
 ```

-`Config.ActivationCommand` sets the chat command that toggles the camera. `Config.CameraRange` is declared for limiting how far the camera can roam from its starting point.
+Same two config keys as v1: the activation command and a declared camera range limit.

 ---